 We do not recommend the use of hot tubs or saunas in pregnancy.
 The use of hot tubs and saunas increase the body temperature.
 There are studies that an increased body temperature of over 102 degrees Fahrenheit can lead to birth defects.
 We recommend if you need a way to relax to fill a well cleaned bathtub with body temperature water and to soak for 10 minutes.
 Avoid heating the water above 101 degrees Fahrenheit.

 Tanning booths are not recommended in pregnancy.
-Tanning booth’s increase your risk for skin cancer, and if not properly cleaned for infection.
-The booth also has the ability to increase your body temperature over 102 degrees Fahrenheit, which may lead to birth defects.
+Tanning booths increase your risk for skin cancer, and if not properly cleaned, your risk for infection.
+A tanning booth can also increase your body temperature over 102 degrees Fahrenheit, which may lead to birth defects.
 There are some more recent studies that link ultraviolet rays to folic acid deficiency, which could lead to neural tube defects.
-We recommend that you use sunscreen when outdoors, as pregnancy can make skin more sensitive creating more darkly pigmented areas and patches of skin.
+We recommend that you use sunscreen when outdoors, as pregnancy can make skin more sensitive creating more darkly pigmented areas.

 Due to hormone levels, many women experience nausea and vomiting during pregnancy.
-The majority of women experience these symptoms during the first trimester, although in some women they continue throughout the pregnancy.
+The majority of women experience these symptoms during the first trimester, although it may continue throughout the pregnancy for some women.
 We recommend battling nausea with small frequent meals and meals high in protein.
 In addition the use of peppermint or ginger teas and hard candy can reduce the nausea.
 If nausea is accompanied by vomiting, it is very important to increase your fluid intake to prevent dehydration.
 If you are unable to tolerate either food or liquids, please call your provider immediately.

 As long as you are not exposed to environmental hazards or are in a position of contact to abdomen frequency, working through a normal healthy pregnancy is ok.
 We would encourage you to increase you fluid and water intake while working.
 If at a desk, stand up to walk every two hours to keep your blood circulating.
-We recommend calling your provider if you have any concern or questions if your career choice could impact your pregnancy.
+Contact your provider if you have any questions or concerns regarding your work.

 Some swelling in pregnancy is normal, due to the increased blood flow in pregnancy.
 Common sites of swelling in pregnancy are the fingers, ankles, and toes.
 To decrease the swelling we recommend increasing your water intake, and elevating body parts that are swelling.
 You should call your provider immediately if your swelling becomes painful, your fingers or toes appear discolored, or if the swelling occurs above your ankles or in your face.